andreiRS/gatsby-project-kb/demo/content/pages/Digital Garden.md

 # Digital Garden

 Digital gardens represent a collection of your thoughts and knowledge on various topics.
-Some might be as small as one paragraph, others as big as a complete guide on a subject.
+Some notes might be as small as one paragraph, others as big as a complete guide on a subject.

-When new ideas are formed, they are compared with seeds planted in a garden.
-As time passes and your knowledge increases, the ideas start to shape themselves into an organized form, reaching a so-called "evergreen" state.
+Every idea that resonates with you is a seed planted in your digital garden.
+As time passes, these ideas start to grow, to expand and reach a so-called "evergreen" state.

-Digital gardens differ from traditional blogs in that posts are not ordered chronologically, but instead resemble a network of ideas that are linked together.
+Digital gardens differ from traditional blogs in that posts are not ordered chronologically, but instead resemble a network of ideas linked together.

 You can get started nowadays with a plethora of options.
 If you want solutions out of the box, you can use Obsidian, Notion, and TiddlyWiki.